atim-radiocommunications/armapi/exemples/raspberry_pi/arminfo/README.md

 You have need to executer the 'make' command with TARGET and TTY option into this folder.
-For example, if your cross comparator is installed on you system and is named by 'arm-linux-gnueabihf-', the commend to call is:
+For example, if your cross comparator is installed on you system and is named by 'arm-linux-gnueabihf-', the command to call is:

 	$make TARGET=arm-linux-gnueabihf- TTY=/dev/ttyAMA0